suhasAB/WordleOptimizer/README.md

 We plan to use this preprocessed data to come up with 3 strategies to minimize the number of guesses.

-  1. Entropy based strategy(Reducing Possible words in each guess based on Entropy)
+  1. Entropy based strategy(Reducing Possible words in each guess based on Entropy) For every possible word W, there are 3 ^ 5(5 letter in wordle and three for gray, yellow and green) possible patterns after guessing that word.
+     Each pattern p will result in a reduction of the possible candidate solutions to Sp, and the probability of obtaining this pattern is Sp / S where
+     S is the original possible candidate solutions.
+     So we calculate the entropy for a specific possible guess using:
+     H(w) = - ∑(p* log p) where p = Sp/S
+     We can then guess word which has maximum entropy.

-  2. Entropy combined with Relative Frequency (To Optimize number of guesses considering Probability of Relative Frequency and Entropy)
+  3. Entropy combined with Relative Frequency (To Optimize number of guesses considering Probability of Relative Frequency and Entropy)
-  3. Naive Approach based on Regular Expression.
+  4. Naive Approach based on Regular Expression.

 Average human takes somewhere between 3.8 based on different stats(scrapped from social media).
 We will explore the above 3 strategies to  reduce the guessing score that is better than humans ,compare and evaluate them.